ameneses08/ESA-APP/README.md

 - Open the newly downloaded file: The file can be opened in any desired python environment, nevertheless in order to ensure correct implementation of the code, the user should use python version "Python 3.11.5"

 - Obtain the necesary dataset: Once the file is opened in the desired python environment, the user should return to the github repository and address the "Resources/Datasets" folders.
 Inside they will find the "service providers file.
-This is the file necessary to run the project.
-This file will need to be downloaded and saved in the same directory as the python file the user is working on.
+This is file is necessary for running the project.
+It will need to be downloaded and saved in the same directory as the python file the user is working on.

 - Read the file: After downloading and saving the respective dataset, the user needs to read the excel file before running the code.
 This can be done through the command...